chaincodelabs/research-site/research-intro.md

 * Eyal and Sirer.
 [Majority is not Enough: Bitcoin Mining is Vulnerable](https://arxiv.org/abs/1311.0243) introduces selfish mining -- a strategy that allows a malicious miner to get more than its fair share of the block reward by strategically delaying block announcements.
 * Garay et al. [The Bitcoin Backbone Protocol: Analysis and Applications](https://eprint.iacr.org/2014/765) formally describes the Bitcoin protocol and analyzes it in the context of Byzantine agreement.
 * Pass et al. [Analysis of the Blockchain Protocol in Asynchronous Networks](https://eprint.iacr.org/2016/454) proves that Nakamoto consensus protocol satisfies consistency in an asynchronous setting.
 * Guo and Ren.
-[Bitcoin's Latency--Security Analysis Made Simple](https://arxiv.org/abs/2203.06357) develops the upper and lower bounds on the security of Nakamoto consensus.
+[Bitcoin's Latency--Security Analysis Made Simple](https://arxiv.org/abs/2203.06357) develops the upper and lower bounds of the security of Nakamoto consensus.

 ## Economics

-Bitcoin can also be viewed from the economics perspective.
+Bitcoin can also be viewed from an economic perspective.
-Clearly, bitcoins are exchanged for fiat currencies and other cryptocurrencies.
+Bitcoins are exchanged for fiat currencies and other cryptocurrencies.
 The properties of those markets might be analyzed (see e.g. Hale et al. [How Futures Trading Changed Bitcoin Prices](https://www.frbsf.org/economic-research/wp-content/uploads/sites/4/el2018-12.pdf)).
 Moreover, actors in the Bitcoin protocol itself are part of a market for _block space_.